-The subsystem is same with the Multi feature system mentioned in section 5.3.
-However, it is based on the whole images instead of the 4\4 sub-blocks.
-Similar with Adaboost classifier subsystem, it is also can be used on the queries concern about scene.
+The subsystem is the same as the multi feature system mentioned in section 5.3.
+However, it is based on the whole images instead of the 44 sub-blocks.
+Similar to Adaboost classifier subsystem, it is also can be used on the queries concerning about scene.